Post-Completion OPT

 Option 2: Thesis/dissertation submission date – This option is only available if you 1) submit in the same term when you defend and 2) are registered for that term.
 The submission date is the latest end date you can select if you submit mid-term, you cannot choose Option 3 for the semester in which you submit if you submit earlier than Monday of the last week of classes.

-Option 3: End of the final registered semester – This option is only available if you 1) are registered for the full term selected and 2) do not submit your thesis/dissertation prior to the last week of classes for that semester (i.e., submission deadline for graduation).
+Option 3: End of the final registered semester – This option is only available if you 1) are registered for the full term selected and 2) do not submit your thesis/dissertation prior to the last week of classes for that semester (i.e., the submission deadline for graduation).
 The latest semester that you can choose is the semester in which you defend.
 However, if you submit your thesis/dissertation earlier than Monday of the last week of classes you cannot choose this option.

 • Spring term: Saturday of Commencement, as listed on the Rice Academic Calendar (https://registrar.rice.edu/calendars)